httpwg/wg-materials/ietf94/minutes.md

 #### [Opportunistic Security](https://tools.ietf.org/html/draft-ietf-httpbis-http2-encryption)

-mnot: waiting for alt-svc to be done -- so in holding pattern -- hasnt been chance to deploy this on server side until recently.
+mnot: waiting for alt-svc to be done -- so in holding pattern -- hasn't been a chance to deploy this on server side until recently.

 martin: there was disc on this during TPAC last week, there's been work on it since then, in a few weeks may see email about how this works.

 mnot: can see this going in any direction:  publish as-is, don't pub, modify it

 martin: yes